 Swords Scholar Grants

 The Swords Scholar program provides grants to Elmhurst College Honors students in support of Honors Independent Research projects.
-Swords Scholar grants range from $300 to $500 and are funded by an anonymous donor in honor of Robert and Barbara Swords, who founded the Elmhurst College Honors Program in 1965.
+Swords Scholar grants are funded by an anonymous donor in honor of Robert and Barbara Swords, who founded the Elmhurst College Honors Program in 1965.
 To apply for a grant, submit a formal Swords Scholar Grant Proposal (available online or from the Honors Director).
 You’ll also need to secure a faculty sponsor, complete an Honors Independent Research Project Form, and obtain final approval from the Honors Program director.

 Students can also compete for other research funding under the newly-established Honors Program Summer Fellows and FYS Summer Fellows research programs.